Appenzeller Cheese vs Mahón-Menorca Cheese

 Appenzeller's texture can be described as "firm".
 Mahón-Menorca's texture can be described as "firm".

-Appenzeller Cheese has a piquant, tangy flavor.
-Mahón-Menorca Cheese has a salty and spicy flavor.
+Appenzeller Cheese has a piquant, tangy taste.
+Appenzeller's aroma can be described as "strong".
+Mahón-Menorca Cheese has a salty and spicy taste.
 Mahón-Menorca's aroma can be described as "lactic, buttery".

 Appearance and Aging